• Skip to primary navigation

 4. Once your stuffed mushrooms are done baking, remove them from the oven and let them cool for a few minutes.

 5. If you’ve prepared the balsamic glaze, drizzle it over the stuffed mushrooms just before serving.
-This adds a delicious sweet and tangy depth essence to the mushrooms and really enhances the flavor.
+This adds a delicious sweet and tangy depth essence to the mushrooms and enhances the flavor.

 6. Garnish with fresh parsley or chopped green onion and enjoy!